huridocs/uwazi-documentation/admin-docs/working-with-entities-in-your-collection.md

 Step 1: Decide which entities you want to export.
 You can use different filters in the **Library**’s sidebar to select a specific subset of entities in the collection for export.
 Alternatively, if you want to export all of the entities that exist in the entire collection, leave all filters unchecked.

-Step 2: Click on the blue **Export CSV** button on the bottom right side of the screen.
+Step 2: Click on the **Export CSV** button at the bottom of the screen.
 A **CSV file** in UTF-8 format will automatically be downloaded to your computer for your use.

 ## How to print entities